mdnetto/WISE/README.md

 	...
 ```
 2. Save the file
-3. Re-load your simon file in the browser
+3. Re-load your simon.html file in the browser
 4. What changed?
 Can you figure out how to change it back?

 # CSS
 CSS stands for Cascading Style Sheets and it lets you apply styles to the tags you set up in your HTML.
-An example of a style in the simon game is:
+An example of a style in the Simon game is:
 ```
 body {
 	background-color: #002b36;